localstack/docs/content/en/tutorials/_index.md

 linkTitle: "Tutorials"
 weight: 10
 description: >
-  These tutorials aim to enhance your comprehension of LocalStack's functionality by providing detailed information on how it works for specific use-cases, using a diverse stack of resources.
+  These tutorials enhance your comprehension of LocalStack's functionality by providing detailed information on how it works for specific use cases using diverse resources.
+These guides help you set up and build your local cloud development & testing environment with the help of LocalStack, using local AWS services, integrations, and tools, helping create a mental model for how LocalStack works.
   <br></br>
-  Don't miss out on our Community's latest blog posts!
-Check us out on <a href=https://hashnode.localstack.cloud/>hashnode.localstack.cloud</a> for some exciting reads!
 cascade:
   type: docs
 slug: tutorials